Bordeaux, a classic wine tour destination! Luxurious châteaux and ambitious winemakers!

 Included in the price:

-- 4 hotel nights, double occupancy, including breakfast:
+- 4 hotel nights, double occupancy, including breakfast in 4-star Hotel Majestic in central Bordeaux

 - Meals as described in the program above (*):

-- 3 gastronomic multi-course lunches including prestigious wines as guests of wine chateaux
+- 3 gastronomic multi-course lunches including prestigious wines; at least 2 of the lunches at a wine chateau

 - Start and end point: Bordeaux